mikaeelkhalid/gcp-instance-scheduler-terraform/README.md

 To use a different label or time, update the values in `variables.tf`.

+For cron, you can use this website: https://crontab.guru

 ## Contributing

 Feel free to raise issues or pull requests if you'd like to improve the configurations or add more features.